Skip advert

 “While it’s still early days, Mercedes’ most recent brand reliability data isn’t the most encouraging, although we’d expect safety to be no issue”

-While the latest E-Class is too new and niche to have appeared on the Driver Power customer satisfaction survey, it’s safe to say Mercedes as a brand hasn’t fared too well in recent years.
-It came in 25th place out of 32 manufacturers in the latest survey, behind all its major rivals apart from Audi which placed in 30th.
+While the latest E-Class didn’t appear in the 2024 Driver Power customer satisfaction survey, it’s safe to say Mercedes as a brand hasn’t fared too well in recent years.
+It came in 25th place out of 32 manufacturers in the latest survey, behind all its major rivals apart from Audi which placed in 27th.

 Safety